Updated: Aug 10

 I live in black bear country, but I am less than three hours from grizzly bear country.
 If you cracked open my gear box, you would find five to six canisters of bear spray.
 Why?
 I spend many hundreds of hours each spring, summer, and fall in areas that grizzly bears frequent.
 If the day comes that I have a negative encounter with a bear, I hope to be mentally and physically prepared for that moment.
 It could save my life and the bear's life.

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
 All product links lead to Amazon.
-It does not cost you a single extra penny.

 Bear Safety in the Rockies & North America